flamarion/ceph-cluster-kubernetes-ceph-csi/README.md

 kubectl apply -f csi-rbd-sc.yaml
 ```

-Once this first part is done, you're able to use the new storage class provisioning persistent volumes directly from Ceph.
+Once this first part is done, you can use the new storage class to provision persistent volumes directly from Ceph.
-I should have said it before, but you may want to create a new namespace for this configuration, so you can delete it later and don't mess with your current environment.
+You may want to create a new namespace for this configuration so you can delete it later and don't mess with your current environment.

 ## Testing the configuration

-Some tests to validate the whole configuration (I'm assume you're familiar with Kubernetes and you know how to check if the PVC is bound or not).
-Help yourself after each PVC created.
+Some tests validate the whole configuration (I assume you're familiar with Kubernetes, and you know how to check if the PVC is bound or not).
+Help yourself after each PVC is created.

 Create a PVC to be used as raw block device (`volumeMode: Block`):
 ```bash